Vaughan Metropolitan Centre station: SmartVMC Bus Terminal

-SmartVMC Bus Terminal (originally named SmartCentres Place Bus Terminal) is a YRT bus terminal on the northwest corner of Apple Mill Road and Millway Avenue north of the station, outside the fare-paid area.
+SmartVMC Bus Terminal (originally named SmartCentres Place Bus Terminal) is a YRT bus terminal located on the northwest corner of Apple Mill Road and Millway Avenue north of the station, outside the fare-paid area.
 Diamond Schmitt Architects designed the terminal in a horseshoe shape.
 The building features open architecture that can be accessed from every direction.
 There is a passenger kiss-and-ride area on Millway Avenue and an underground walkway linking it with the subway station and Viva rapidway station on Highway 7.

 The total cost of the terminal was approximately $32 million.
 The terminal was named after its developer, SmartCentres REIT, who contributed $15 million in financing for an underground connection between the bus terminal and the station.

 The terminal was opened on November 3, 2019, nearly two years after the station.
-It was expected to open in early 2018, shortly after the station itself, but it was delayed due to unspecified "unforeseen circumstances".
+It was expected to open in early 2018, shortly after the station itself, but it was delayed due to unspecified circumstances.
 Prior to the opening of the terminal, buses used the current kiss-and-ride area.

 Passengers using Presto, credit, or debit cards can transfer for free under the One Fare program between the TTC and YRT / Brampton Transit's Züm buses.
 The province reimburses each transit agency for lost revenue from the free transfers.
 As free card transfers need to be recorded for reimbursements, both the SmartVMC terminal and the Vivastation will remain outside the station's fare-paid area.
 This is also necessary to enforce double-fare payment for riders ineligible for free transfers.

 The following YRT routes serve the terminal: